sakeenaraza/my-python-project/README.md

  - LinkedIn:

 ### License
-  This project is licen sed under the MIT License - see the LICENSE.md file for details.
+  ### License
+This project is not licensed.
+It was created as part of a course project, and the dataset used is a dummy dataset.

 ### Acknowledgements
   Pandas: For data manipulation and analysis.